 - Know your company's policy and procedures on how to handle this situation. - Greet everyone who enters your business, thieves try to remain unnoticed. - Maintain a roster of key holders and people with access to equipment. - Keep a record of high value items, including; make, model, cost, serial number, color, identifying marks, and a picture of the item.
-See Appendix H (Inventory Form). - Secure high value items with a high quality lock. - Keep the storage area clear of clutter and well lit. - Consider installing a security camera.
+See page 21 (Inventory Form). - Secure high value items with a high quality lock. - Keep the storage area clear of clutter and well lit. - Consider installing a security camera.
 However, for a camera to be useful, it needs to provide good quality images with high resolution and be in good working order.
-Also, post the name and phone number of the person who can access the system near the monitor(s) if the video system is secured with a password. - Conduct frequent inventories of merchandise and equipment.
+Surveillance video recordings should always be recorded from a separate secured area, inaccessible to criminals or employees without a security function. - Conduct frequent inventories of merchandise and equipment.